premcharan99/AI-JOB-/README.md

 4.  **Find Job by Resume**:
     *   Upload your resume (PDF).
-    *   The AI processes your resume and *simulates* a search for suitable job roles from top MNCs and product-based companies.
+    *   The AI processes your resume and *simulates* a search for suitable job roles from a specified list of top MNCs and product-based companies (e.g., Amazon, Microsoft, Google, etc.).
     *   Displays a list of AI-generated job opportunities, including:
         *   Company Name
         *   Job Title
         *   Brief Job Description
         *   Match Percentage with your resume
-        *   Placeholder "Apply" link
+        *   Placeholder "Apply" link (these are simulated and not real application links).
     *   Option to "Modify resume based on this job," which pre-fills the AI-generated job description in the Resume Analyzer.

 ## Tech Stack